kshojib/baachal/readme.txt

 ### 🔒 Privacy & Security

 * API keys stored securely
-* No data sent to third parties (except Google Gemini)
+* No data sent to third parties (except your selected AI provider)
 * User conversations can be optionally stored locally
 * GDPR compliant with data control options